 Ancient Rome was the birthplace of a great civilization, that, like us, had its own sexual predilections.
-Much like the modern day humans, they too had fondness for prostitutes and brothels, loved being in homosexual relationships, and enjoyed marital sex to the hilt.
-Sex, in their times was not a dispassionate affair.
+Much like the modern-day humans, they too had a fondness for prostitutes and brothels, loved being in homosexual relationships, and enjoyed marital sex to the hilt.
+Sex, in their times, was not a dispassionate affair.
 Instead, Romans indulged in it for pure pleasure.
 In-fact they engaged in such debauchery that could make us loathe them at times.
-But, all said and done, Sex in ancient Rome was not always so lustful, but had deeper complexities.
-Sex played a very fundamental role in the culture and it is because of Romans that modern world knows about male and female sexuality in clear light.
+But, all said and done, Sex in ancient Rome was not always so lustful but had deeper complexities.
+Sex played a very fundamental role in the culture and it is because of Romans that the modern world knows about male and female sexuality in clear light.

 Here is presenting before you the 17 interesting facts about Roman sex life that will definitely surprise you!